Gertrude Falk

 Gertrude Falk (August 24, 1925 – March 9, 2008) was an American physiologist, who was Professor of Physiology at University College London, and the first woman to work in her field at UCL Medical School.
-Born to immigrant parents in the United States, she was the first in her family to enroll at University, earning Bachelor of Science and Doctor of Philosophy degrees.
+Born to immigrant parents in the United States, she was the first in her family to enroll at university, earning Bachelor of Science and Doctor of Philosophy degrees.
 Falk worked at the University of Illinois College of Medicine, University of Washington and UCL Medical School.
 She and neuroscientist Paul Fatt researched cellular biophysics to find how the retina converts light into electrical signals, and later worked alongside Jonathan Ashmore in demonstrating that light responses can be increased significantly at the synthase between the rod bipolar cell and photoreceptor cell.

 Biography

 Gertrude Falk was born in Brooklyn, New York City on August 24, 1925.
 Her mother was a Lithuanian who entered the United States at the age of 16, only able to speak Yiddish, and her immigrant father operated a furrier shop during the Great Depression.
 Falk had one sister.
 She worked as a guard at her father's shop, and helped him to conceal non-unionized workers in the cupboard when inspectors visited the shop.
 Falk expressed a desire to enroll at university though her traditionalist parents objected to this.
 Nevertheless, she became the first member of her family to attend university by enrolling at Antioch College, Ohio, one of the few universities not to bar black students and impose quotas on Jews.
 Falk graduated from the college with a Bachelor of Science in 1947.
 She went on to study at University of Chicago, undertaking postgraduate research on diuresis (the increase in production of urine by a rat's kidneys), earning her a Doctor of Philosophy (PhD).

 Falk began her academic career at the University of Illinois College of Medicine, where she worked from 1952 to 1953, before moving to the University of Chicago as an instructor in natural science between 1953 and 1954.
 She moved to the University of Washington, Seattle in 1954, working as an instructor, and later as assistant to the professor of paracetamol.
 Falk left the University of Washington in 1961.
 That year, she flew to England as a Guggenheim Fellow to join the biophysics department of UCL Medical School, becoming the first woman to hold a professional chair at the department.
 There, Falk worked on the high capacitance of human muscle with a colleague, neuroscientist Paul Fatt.
-The two utilized two electrode recording techniques, requiring an comprehensive of real biophysics that explained how the retina converts light into electrical signals.
+The two utilized two electrode recording techniques, requiring a comprehensive of real biophysics that explained how the retina converts light into electrical signals.
 A conclusion was reached the internal membranes accounted for the same high capacitance.